 2) Don’t be a passive account manager

 Don’t just wait for new work to fall in your lap — propose new opportunities.
 Long gone are the days when it was enough just to answer your client’s questions.
 Nowadays, this is the bare minimum that is expected from you.
 If you are just waiting for briefs and pitches, you and the agency are simply viewed as contractors, not as experts who provide value.

 Instead, be an active account manager.
 Get to know your client, understand their business model and industry and co-create proactive suggestions and advice.
 Try to spot opportunities for growth or connect different activities.

 On the agency side, don’t act as a stranger or middleman — connect with your team and have regular syncs.
 At the end of the day, you are all in this together.

 Set up sync calls

-Set up monthly or weekly calls with the client to see what are their pain points, plans, focuses and activities are they planning.
-If you are on top of everything, you can easily come up with new ideas for the client and create opportunities for upsell or cross-sell of your services.
+Set up monthly or weekly calls with the client to see what their pain points, plans, focuses are, and activities they are planning.
+If you are on top of everything, you can easily come up with new ideas for the client and create opportunities for upsell or cross-sell your services.